-There’s probably much more to be explored regarding instruments, sheet music and uniforms as researching each item brings up more stories.
-They are part of a much larger story of banding in this country, uniquely so.
+There is probably much more to be explored regarding instruments, sheet music and uniforms as researching each item brings up more stories.
+They are part of a much larger story of the band movement in this country, uniquely so.
 The fact that the purchase of instruments and production of uniforms made the local papers tells us that the bands (and local communities) saw these as important and newsworthy.
-It is important that we recognize the lengths that bands went to in order to obtain what they needed.
+It is important that we recognise the lengths that bands went to obtain what they needed.

 Evans, A. (2013).
 Playing on: John York and the Sydney Brass Musical Instrument Factor.
 Sydney Journal, 4(1), 66-85.

 Friends of the Wizard and Typhoon.
 (2016a).
 A list of Thomas Edward Bulch compositions and arrangements (including some known pseudonyms).
-The Wizard and The Typhoon: A site rembering George Allan and Thomas Edward Bulch, the great Victorian brass composers of New Shildon.
-Retrieved from http://www.wizardandtyphoon.org/the-typhoon/a-list-of-thomas-edward-bulch-compositions-and-arrangements-including-some-known-pseudonyms/
+The Wizard and The Typhoon.
+Retrieved 13 May 2018 from http://www.wizardandtyphoon.org/the-typhoon/a-list-of-thomas-edward-bulch-compositions-and-arrangements-including-some-known-pseudonyms/

 The Internet Bandsman. (n.d.).
 Vintage Brass Band Pictures : Australia.
-IBEW.
-Retrieved from http://www.ibew.org.uk/vbbp-oz.htm
+The Internet Bandsman Everything Within.
+Retrieved 30 April 2018 from http://www.ibew.org.uk/vbbp-oz.htm